 Question: What are you training for right now?

-[ Always consult your doctor and any relevant medical professionals before starting this or any other exercise or diet plan.
-Be safe and smart in all ways. ]
+Always consult your doctor and any medical professionals you’re working with before starting this or any other exercise or diet plan.
+Be safe and smart in all ways.